vuejs/v2.vuejs.org/src/guide/components.md

 </script>
 {% endraw %}

-This interface can be used not only to connect with form inputs inside a component, but also to easily integrate input methods that you invent yourself:
+This interface can be used not only to connect with form inputs inside a component, but also to easily integrate input types that you invent yourself.
+Imagine these possibilities:

 ``` html
 <voice-recognizer v-model="question"></voice-recognizer>